B-A-IntelliBots/3D-Reconstruction/results/Readme.md

 - **Abraham Lincoln Memorial (Fig. 4):**
   - NN-ratio shows the weakest, sparsest performance.
-  - SuperGlue and LightGlue provide stable, consistent results across image pairs.
+  - SuperGlue and LightGlue provide stable, consistent and the highest number of matches across image pairs.
   - Inlier-to-total match ratios are acceptable for all algorithms.
 - **Tree dataset (Fig. 5):**
   - NN-ratio improves due to rich textures, yielding more matches.